 Distinctive features: Perennial dioecious climber with apically bifid tendrils coiling above and below the branching point, compound leaves and a callus ring at the petiole base; fruit a crustose, truncate capsule, opening through the dissolution of the apical wall; seeds many, winged.

-Distribution: A neotropical genus of three species (one undescribed) distributed throughout most of Brazil, Ecuador, Peru, Bolivia, Paraguay and NW Argentina; moist or wet evergreen or deciduous forests; 100-710 m.
+Distribution: A neotropical genus of 2 species distributed throughout most of Brazil, Ecuador, Peru, Bolivia, Paraguay and NW Argentina; moist or wet evergreen or deciduous forests; 100-710 m.